 The Truth About Getting Money Back After Posting A Bail Bond

-It depends.
-You can get money back if you paid the bail in full in cash at the courthouse or police department in Connecticut.
-You can get the money back at the end of the case not while the case is pending.
+You can get money back if you paid the bail in full in cash to the courthouse or police department in Connecticut.
+You can only get bail money back at the end of the case not while the case is pending.

-Now, even though this is a non-refundable bail fee, CT Bail Bondsmen can collect as little as 35% as a down payment and set a payment arrangement for up to 15 months with no interest.
-On-time payments required.
-Highly trained bail agents work with each customer’s budget so they are able to continue paying their own bills while paying for their bonds.
-To learn more visit our bail blog article why choose for a bail bond over cash bail.
+Now, even though this is a non-refundable bail fee, CT Bail Bondsmen can collect as little as 35% as a minimum down payment and set a payment arrangement for up to 15 months with no interest.
+On-time payments are required.
+Most bail agents work with the client’s budget making it easy to comply with bail payments without having to struggle to make ends meet.

-All bail fees in Connecticut charged by a licensed bail bondsman are not refundable, it is the law.
+Bail fees in Connecticut charged by a licensed bail bondsman are not refundable, it is the law.